AD010Si/Blockchain/Smartcontract Deployment/README.md

 # Smart contract Deployment
 In this module we are going to learn about how to deploy a smartcontract on Blockchain.
 But before doing that we are gonna need some prerequisites.
 First we need an IDE or say editor for writing the smartcontract.
-In this case we are going to use RemixIDE it's fast, compact and smart architecture made easy to use for bigginer like me.
+In this case we are going to use RemixIDE.
 Second we need a language of smartcontract to write.
-Here we are gonna use solidity because it is popular among developers, it is safe and we can find contracts in solidity easily.
+Here we are gonna use solidity.
 Third we need a Blockchain to deploy our smartcontract. so, we gonna use here sepolia testnets to deploy our smartcontracts.
 And, to handle those coins we gonna use Metamask.